-The beginning narrative of 1 Samuel contrasts the family of Eli with Samuel by repeatedly reverting back and forth between the two.
-This is designed to show that Eli was unworthy of the priesthood whereas Samuel was qualified spiritually to be the priest who would bring Israel into a new era.
-This transition in the priesthood hints at a national transition from a theocracy to a monarchy as well.
+The beginning narrative of 1 Samuel repeatedly switches between the families of Eli and Samuel.
+This is designed to show that Eli was unworthy of the priesthood, whereas Samuel was spiritually qualified to be the priest who would bring Israel into a new era.
+This transition in the priesthood also hints at a national transition from a theocracy to a monarchy.